everypolitician/everypolitician/about.md

 permalink: /about/
 ---

-We’re building a publicly available, open list of all the world’s politicians, in a standardised format.
+Help build a publicly available, distributed, open list of all the world’s politicians, in a standardised format.

 ## Why?